 - Garbage bags.
 Don’t leave trash behind you, your campsite should look the same after you depart from it.

 - Stove and/or grill.
 For more advanced cooks, who wish to take their campsite meals even further.
 Don’t forget to bring the fuel or coals.
+I have written a separate guide on how to cook while camping, I’m certain it will prove to be useful to you.

 Clothes and Shoes

 - Underwear.
 You are going to be sweating a lot, so moisture-wicking underwear is the recommended choice.
+This is one of the most basic and essential items in hiking clothes.

 - T-shirts.
 Again, pick the moisture-wicking and/or dry-fit type.